Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Abstract

 \section{Abstract}

-We study the gravitational quantum well in the context of Non-Commutative Quantum Mechanics (NCQM).
-Assuming non-commu- tativity of the canonical type between the coordinates of a two dimensional configuration space, we consider a neutral particle trapped in a gravitational well and {\it exactly} solve its energy eigenvalue problem.
-By resorting to experimental data from the {\it Grenoble experiment}, where the first energy levels of freely falling quantum ultracold neutrons were determined, we impose an upper-bound on the non-commutativity parameter, $\theta\,$.
+We study the free-fall of a quantum particle in the context of Non-Commutative Quantum Mechanics (NCQM).
+Assuming non-commuta\-tivity of the canonical type between the coordinates of a two dimensional configuration space, we consider a neutral particle trapped in a gravitational well and exactly solve the energy eigenvalue problem.
+By resorting to experimental data from the GRANIT experiment, in which the first energy levels of freely falling quantum ultracold neutrons were determined, we impose an upper-bound on the non-commutativity parameter.
 We also investigate the time of flight of a quantum particle moving in a uniform gravitational field in NCQM.
-This is related to the Equivalence Principle.
-As we consider stationary, energy eigenstates, \textit{i.e.}, delocalized states, the time of flight must be measured by a {\it quantum clock}, suitably coupled to the particle.
-By considering the clock as a small perturbation we solve the (stationary) scattering problem associated and show that the time of flight is equal to the classical result, when the measurement is made far from the turning point.
+This is related to the Weak Equivalence Principle.
+As we consider stationary, energy eigenstates, i.e., delocalized states, the time of flight must be measured by a quantum clock, suitably coupled to the particle.
+By considering the clock as a small perturbation, we solve the (stationary) scattering problem associated and show that the time of flight is equal to the classical result, when the measurement is made far from the turning point.
 This result is interpreted as an extension of the Equivalence Principle to the realm of NCQM.